trixi-framework/Trixi.jl/docs/src/gitlab_git.md

 to the merge request page on GitLab and and click on **Resolve WIP status**.
 This will remove the `WIP:` in front of the merge request title and enable the **Merge** button, which was grayed out before.
-Make sure the option "Delete source branch when merge request is accepted." is checked and **do not** enable "Squash commits when merge request is accepted.".
+Make sure the option "Delete source branch" is checked and **do not** enable "Squash commits".
 Then, click **Merge** and, voilá, you are done!
 The your branch will have been merged to `master` and the source branch will have been deleted in the GitLab repository.

 !!! info "Outdated branch"
     If you cannot click **Resolve WIP status** or the **Merge** button remains